AsifBrohi/pop-up-cafe_mini_project/README.md

 During testing I wanted to concetrate on the requirements from the client to see if they pass the test.
 To show that the requiremnts work correctly.
 For all my testing I used pytest patch method

 Focusing on
-• create a product, courier, or order dictionary and add it to a list for example seen below:
+• updating existing courier seen below:

             @patch("builtins.input", side_effect = ["0","Aidan", "07986465723"])
             def test_update_name_option_0(mock_input):